 One of the best, and worst, aspects of running an online business is that you interact with your customers from behind a computer screen.

-It's wonderful to be able to work from home, in your pajamas, while nursing a baby.
-It's amazing, really.
+It’s wonderful to be able to work from home, in your pajamas, while nursing a baby.
+It’s amazing, really.
+It is also a very good idea to use a virtual office if you work from home, as that extra privacy comes in very handy.

 But it’s also very different from being in a face-to-face business setting, especially when it comes to interacting with your customers.
 You don’t see people’s faces when they first come across your product.
 You can’t watch them examining your listings, choosing or not choosing to buy something.